Dropping Classes or Withdrawing from the University

 Students are responsible for reviewing deadlines associated with withdrawing.

-How to Drop a Class
+How to Drop an Individual Class

 This task may be completed online by the student via Campus Connection.